mdliss/CollabCanvas/tasks.md

 - [x] Moving shape in one browser updates in other (<100ms)
 - [x] Deleting shape in one removes from other
-- [x] Cannot delete shapes locked by other users (delete key checks lock)
+- [x] Cannot delete shapes locked by other users (delete key checks lock) → evidence: deleteShape function checks isLocked && lockedBy at canvas.js:178-181; throws error if locked by other; Canvas.jsx catches and shows error | 2025-01-14 | feature/realtime-sync@773516a
 - [x] Page refresh loads all existing shapes
 - [x] All users leave and return: shapes still there
 - [x] No duplicate shapes or sync issues